Diocese of Exeter

 The Diocese of Exeter is a Church of England diocese covering the county of Devon.
 It is one of the largest dioceses in England.
 The Cathedral Church of St Peter in Exeter is the seat of the diocesan Bishop of Exeter.
 It is part of the Province of Canterbury.
-The diocesan bishop (Robert Atwell since 30 April 2014) is assisted by two suffragan bishops, the Bishop of Crediton and the Bishop of Plymouth.
+The diocesan bishop (Mike Harrison) is assisted by two suffragan bishops, the Bishop of Crediton and the Bishop of Plymouth.
 The See of Crediton was created in 1897 and the See of Plymouth in 1923.

 History

 The Diocese of Crediton was created out of the Diocese of Sherborne in AD 909 to cover the area of Devon and Cornwall.
 Crediton was chosen as the site for its cathedral, possibly due it having been the birthplace of Saint Boniface and also the existence of a monastery there.

 In 1046, Leofric became the Bishop of Crediton: following his appointment he decided that the see should be moved to the larger, more culturally significant and defensible walled town of Exeter.
 In 1050, King Edward the Confessor authorised that Exeter was to be the seat of the bishop for Devon and Cornwall and that a cathedral was to be built there for the bishop's throne.
 Thus, Leofric became the last diocesan Bishop of Crediton and the first Bishop of Exeter.

 The diocese remained unchanged until 1876, when the former Archdeaconry of Cornwall became the independent Diocese of Truro.